Horizontal-org/Tella-website/docs/For organizations/dropbox.md

 Submissions to Dropbox take the form of "reports" which include a title, a text description, and files like photos, videos and audio recordings.

 :::info
-The Dropbox connection is [only available on Android](/features).
-We are currently working for adding it to Tella iOS as well.
+The Dropbox connection is [only available on Tella Android](/features).
+We are currently working on adding it to Tella iOS as well.
 :::